Series / The Only Way Is Essex

 If you ever wanted to know what could make the title for being the British version of Jersey Shore

 or The Hills

-show, it does set up some of the events for entertainment purposes, but how far this happens is debatable.
+show, it claims to have set up some of the events for entertainment purposes, but how far this happens is debatable.

 - Anti-Role Model: Mark to Joey.
 So much so that when Joey chats Lucy up, she walks off as soon as she hears he wants to be just like Mark.

 - Batman Gambit: Used by Arg, and Joey, plus Amy Childs, Maria and Lydia at various points in the show.

 - Arg in series 1, so much so that he's upgraded to main cast in series 2.

 - Definitely Joey Essex in series 2.
 He gets a whole episode revolving round his date with Sam.

 - Butt Monkey: Arg... whether it's Mark telling him to sort out all the "timber" Arg has put on or his ex, Lydia, or her mum, Debbie, screeching at him, Arg always seems to be on the receiving end.
 Subverted somewhat because everyone loves Arg, and he's a very talented singer.

 - Joey Essex tells Sam he knew she wouldn't like him taking her to the tip on their first date.
 Also when asked who the prime minister is, Joey replies it's "that geezer..."